 A. Tenure Definition.
-Tenure relates to faculty rank and salary and is the status granted to qualified faculty members which is reviewed at five-year intervals and which protects faculty from dismissal, except for Cause as set forth in the Grounds for Dismissal of Faculty Policy.
+Tenure relates to faculty rank and salary and is the status granted to qualified faculty members which is reviewed at five-year intervals and which protects faculty from dismissal, except for Cause, Reallocation of Institutional Resources, and Severe Institutional Distress as set forth in the Grounds for Dismissal of Faculty Policy.